HKUDS/RLMRec/README.md

 ## 📚 Text-attributed Recommendation Dataset

-We utilized three public datasets to evaluate RLMRec:  *Amazon-book, Yelp,* and *Steam* and generated text description to each user/item.
+We utilized three public datasets to evaluate RLMRec:  *Amazon-book, Yelp,* and *Steam*.

+Each user or item has a generated text description.

 First of all, please **unzip the data** by running following commands.
  ```